 A solid experience in every step of the production

 Since Christophe Cousin worked as a printer, he knows all the elements which govern the set up of a print house.
 He started as a worker in a rotary press in the print shop Jean Decoster and he continued as rotary press operator by Léonce Deprez and then as head of the rotary press, sheetfed and finishing.

 He also was a demonstrator in rotary and sheetfed presses by Komori.
 Now he is 48 years old and he has been working with Trelleborg for many years.

 “When I visit the printer my aim is not only talking about blankets.
 Thanks to the different roles I had in my previous jobs, I can offer solutions to printing matters, on a circular way.
 We can make wetting and water grip analyses, emulsion tests, and many others.” says Cousin.

-“Thanks to years of experience we can also deliver trainings and workshops about blankets, inks, chemicals, and other consumable that have to do with the offset printing process.”
+“Thanks to years of experience we can also deliver training and workshops about blankets, inks, chemicals, and other consumable that have to do with the offset printing process.”

 What’s the role of the blanket in the printing process?
 What are its characteristics?
 What’s the influence of the blanket in printing?
 How can it optimize printing quality?
 What are chemical interactions?
 These are some of the main topics touched during the training courses.